dlax/pywgen/README.md

 There are no external dependency, only the Python standard library is needed.

+## Using

+Running `pywgen` from a terminal produces a screen full of passwords.
+See `pywgen --help` for usage details.

 ## Running tests

 Tests can be run using [tox](https://tox.readthedocs.io/) by simply executing